benoitpas/aoc-2023/README.md

 ## Day 11

 Part 1: In the previous example, to store the map, I hesitated between using a two dimensional array or a map of the coordinates to the point at the location.
-Here as the galaxies are quite sparsed, it makes sense to only keep the coordinates.
+Here as the galaxies are quite sparsed, it makes sense to use a map and only keep the coordinates.
 That will also help when 'expanding' the empty spaces.

 Part 2: Here to store the larger coordinates I used Long instead of Int.
 The expansion coefficient was relatively easy to add